tetondan/MapAspectFilter/README.md

 ## Execution:

 I built the compass rose using an inline SVG.
-This gave me the ability to scale to any size nessesary while maintaining the proportions and resolution, it also allowed me to control each piece of the compass as I pleased, allowing me to set custom click handlers on each piece.
+This gave me the ability to scale to any size nessesary while maintaining the proportions and resolution.
+It also allowed me to control each piece of the compass as I pleased, allowing me to set custom click handlers and classes on each piece.
 This is a standalone component and can be plugged into any other component and scaled as necessary.

 The App is built on a mock drop down menu with the Compass component rendered inside of it, it also utilizes a seperate component to display the current selections.